Online Customer Service

 《Business Scope》

-For NCCC merchants, NCCC implements effective monitoring and management system, consolidates, and sends fraud analysis to credit card institutions for effective information management, so as to jointly create a secure credit card transaction environment in Taiwan.
+For NCCC’s merchants, NCCC implements effective monitoring and management system, consolidates, and sends fraud analysis to credit card institutions for effective information management, so as to jointly create a secure credit card transaction environment in Taiwan.

 《Operating Results》

 (I).
-Risk Merchant Control and Credit Card Confiscation
+Risk Merchant Control and Credit Card Confiscation:

-Number of Risk Merchants Investigated: The number of cases investigated in 2022 totaled 663, up 55 from 608 in 2021.
+Number of Risk Merchants Investigated: The number of cases investigated taken place in 2025 totaled 533, an increase of 86 from 447 in 2024.

-Number of Risk Merchants Cancelled: The number of merchants canceled totaled 59 in 2022, down 34 from 93 in 2021.
+Number of Risk Merchants Canceled: The number of merchants canceled in 2024 totaled 77, a decrease of 7 from 84 in 2024.

 (II).
 Analysis on Fraud Transaction Categories Reported by Domestic Card Issuers